Every2/emacs-config/README.md

 My emacs config with some reminders

+*This config use lsp mode booster, download it before running!!!*

 # C/C++ LSP

-Disclaimer: Currently I'm using arch linux and this step isn't nedded!!

-Disclaimer2: In Ubuntu 24.04 isn't necessary too.

 To run the C/C++ lsp is needed the latest version of libstdc/libstdc++(version here) and libstdc/libstdc++(version here)-devel.

 In order to achieve this, you can search in your OS.
-I use openSuse so it's something like:
+I use Ubuntu so it's something like:

 ```
-rpm -qa | grep c++
+apt-cache show libstdc++ | grep "dev"
 ```

-And see which version is installed and try find a newer one if nothings works
+And see which version is installed and try find a newer one if nothings works.
+I.e Mine

 ```
 ls /usr/include/c++/
-//13 14 15
+//13 14
 ```

 # Rust LSP